procore/documentation/api_essentials/restful_api_concepts.md

 	</tbody>
 </table>

-To learn more about HTTP verbs as RESTful methods, see [HTTP Methods for RESTful Services](http://www.restapitutorial.com/lessons/httpmethods.html){:target="_blank" rel="noopener"}.
+To learn more about HTTP verbs as RESTful methods, see [HTTP Methods for RESTful Services](http://www.restapitutorial.com/lessons/httpmethods.html).

 ## API Requests and Responses